 What about Linux ?

 There is Linux native client, but you can run it just fine using Proton… Experimental in my case.
 I think that a few months back it did not work too well with the base Proton but Experimental did the job.
-In any case, the game plays fine and has decent performance – except a few hiccups in framerate on the travel map when it has too much vegetation, while this seems to have improved after several updates.
+In any case, the game plays fine and has decent performance - except a few hiccups in framerates on the travel map when it has too much vegetation, while this seems to have improved after several updates.